OctoPrint/OctoPrint/docs/plugins/hooks.rst

    ``apikey`` will be the API key as read from the request headers.

-   Hook handlers are expected to return a :class:`~octoprint.users.User` instance here that will then be considered that user making the request.
+   Hook handlers are expected to return a :class:`~octoprint.access.users.User` instance here that will then be considered that user making the request.
 By returning ``None`` or nothing at all, hook handlers signal that they do not handle the provided key.